NisugaJ/NisugaJ/README.md

 - 🌱 I’m currently learning **Svelte, FastAPI, LangChain, GenerativeAI**
 - 💬 Ask me about _Full-stack development, AI, RAG, OpenAI Assistants, Groq, LangChain, Vector Databases..._
 - 📫 How to reach me: nisuga.rockwell@gmail.com
-- ⚡ Fun fact: I love music 🎶, cats🐈 and aviation activities like plane spotting ✈ and flight simulation games 🎮.
+- ⚡ Fun fact: I love music 🎶, 🐈 and aviation activities like ✈ spotting and flight simulation🎮.

 <!-- - 🔭 I’m currently working on a project  for **Leverage and Showcase** -->
 <!-- - 👯 I’m looking to collaborate on **Prosodical audio enhancement** -->